npeltier/sling-pipes/README.md

 ### JsonPipe
 * `sling:resourceType` is `slingPipes/json`
 * `expr` mandatory property contains url that will be called, the json be sent to the output bindings, getOutput = getInput

+## Making configuration dynamic with bindings
+in order to make things interesting, most of the configurations can be either constant string or javascript expressions: when a pipe is in a container pipe, a valid js expression reusing other pipes names of the container as bindings can be used.
+Following configuration are evaluated:
+* `path`
+* `expr`
+* name/value of each property of a write pipe

 ## sample configurations